OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/topstrikevol.md

 # topstrikevol

-This command allows the user to retrieve an option strike volume breakdown for a given security (ticker: AMD in this example) with the ability to add an expiration date for a more detailed breakdown.
-The command is written in Python, using the wordwrap/op topstrikevol command.
+This command allows the user to retrieve the top option strike by volume for a given security with the ability to add an expiration date for a more detailed breakdown.

 ### Usage